-Generally, the family will not be required to attend an interview for an interim reexamination.
+Generally, the family will not be required to attend an in person interview for an interim reexamination.
 However, if the CCHA determines that an interview is warranted, the family may be required to attend.

 Based on the type of change reported, the CCHA will determine the documentation the family will be required to submit.
 The family must submit any required information or documents within 10 business days of receiving a request from the CCHA.
 This time frame may be extended for good cause with CCHA approval.
-The CCHA will accept required documentation by mail, by fax, or in person.
+The CCHA will only accept required documentation using the CCHA's Rent Café Portal at www.apply.hacc.org.